ThermCoin-Protocol/therm-pool/README.md

-# Therm-Pool
+# therm-pool

 ## Introduction
-Welcome to Therm-Pool, the dedicated mining pool for ThermCoin - our innovative cryptocurrency protocol.
-Therm-Pool is designed to provide a seamless mining experience, facilitating users in registering and managing their mining nodes, and ensuring fair and secure distribution of mining rewards.
+Welcome to therm-pool, the dedicated mining pool for the ThermCoin protocol. therm-pool is designed to provide a seamless mining experience, facilitating miners in registering and managing their nodes, and ensuring fair distribution of mining rewards.

 ## Project Structure
-Therm-Pool consists of three primary components:
+therm-pool consists of three primary components:

-1. /frontend: A user-friendly interface built with Next.js, enabling users to interact with the backend system.
+1. /frontend: A web UI built with Next.js, enabling users to interact with the backend system.
 Users can register, modify their node ID, and associate their wallet addresses through this platform.

 2. /backend: The backbone of Therm-Pool where miner data is securely stored.
 This includes node IDs, wallet addresses, and passwords.
 Our backend is built with robust security measures to ensure the safety of user data.